LyubomirT/bad-system-messages/README.md

 That's it!
 Now you have a custom system message on your screen.

+## Important

+There are a few .ico files that must not be changed, removed or replaced.
+The application will not work without them.

 ## How to contribute

-1. Clone the repository
-2. Give it any edits you want to make
-3. Create a pull request
-4. Submit your pull request with your edits to the repository
+Simply fork this repository, then clone your forked version, give it any edits and submit a pull request to this repository.